Useful Tips by trainers to Improve Posture

 Most people spend a lot of their time sitting, whether it is at home, at the office, or at school.
 Maintaining a proper posture while sitting and taking breaks from continuous sitting is essential.
 Here are a few tips to correct posture while sitting!

-• Relax and stretch your shoulders; do sit in a slumpy position.
+- Relax and stretch your shoulders; don't sit in a slumpy position.

 1. Bridges